calamity10110/glob-lang/STRUCTURE.md

 ---

-**Now you understand how GLOB organizes your code!
+**Now you understand how GUL organizes your code!
 Start building amazing projects!** 🚀